 January Giving Theme: Treasure

 “Giving treasures means giving resources that can help others who need them.
 What are the things, or treasures, that are important to your kids?
 Anyone who shares their treasures can be a philanthropist.
 In addition to the treasures in your life, what other treasures do people give?
 How can our treasures help others and the community?”

-- Go through your old books and donate to Lift- Up, the library or host a book exchange with friends.
+- Go through your old toys and donate to Lift Up

 Dusky Grouse Mental Health Book Club

 Our mental health book club is aimed to create space for honest discussion about our mental health and each of our journeys in finding our way in the world.
 This is an AUTHENTIC and proactive approach to mental health in our community- meaning we are not therapists or psychiatrists.
 We are all humans living in an ever changing world that challenges our perceptions of self worth, happiness and the truth.
 Through this group, we hope to lift each other up, learn about ourselves and our community and thrive together.
 These sessions are all FREE, open to everyone and do not require any kind of RSVP.